Divoolej/picobu/README.md

 ## PicoBu(ild) - the simple, one-command build system for PICO-8 games.
 Written in Rust :crab:
 Picobu uses a sensible-defaults, zero-configuration approach.
 You can use it by simply typing in the `picobu` command in your project directory.
 It also supports a watch mode - rebuilding the cartridge on file changes.

-### Update: With the addition of "#include" statements in the newest version of PICO-8, Picobu is no longer required to enabled source code splitting.
+### Update: With the addition of "#include" statements in the newest version of PICO-8, Picobu is no longer required to enable source code splitting.
 While the program still definitely works it is encouraged to use "#include" instead.

 ![](picobu.gif)